nmeri17/suphle-docs/src/docs/v1/application-server/index.md

 Fortunately, a handful tools devoted toward evaluating your code without executing it (inadvertently triggering the business logic they implement), have sprung up over the years.
 Intermediate and senior developers often integrate these tooling into their project's build pipeline or rely on their IDE to detect and report potential type errors.
 Since these solutions are either team or tool dependent, they are easy to escape the Junior developer's radar, who will usually be most concerned with running his code as is.

 For this reason, Suphle bundles static type-checking into its server setup phase.
 It uses [Psalm](https://psalm.dev) for this since it allows us automate violation correction.
 If an error is caught during this scan, server build will be terminated and the details of the error flushed to the terminal.
-An error is any body of that that executing will disrupt or crash the request or program.
+An error is any body of code that executing will disrupt or crash the request or program.

 ```php